When you bring your puppy home, be sure you have the following supplies:

 We recommend switching to a new food gradually over the course of 7-10 days.
 For example, make a mixture that contains 25% of the new food and 75% of the old food and feed that for three days.
 Then make it 50-50 for three more days, then 75% new food and 25% old food for three more days.
 If your pet seems comfortable with this progression, you can start feeding 100% new food.

 2. It is not unsual for a puppy not to eat immediately when they arrive at their new home.
-It may take them a few hours to settle in.
-It is more important that they are taking in fluids so they do not become dehydrated.
-That having been said, hypoglycemia is something new puppy owners must be aware of.
+It may take them a few hours to settle in, make sure they are eating within the first 24 hours (even quicker for small breeds).
+It is very important that they are taking in fluids so they do not become dehydrated.
+Hypoglycemia is a condition all new puppy owners must be aware of.
 Click her for more info regarding Hypoglycemia:

 3. The change of environment can cause other stress-related problems including Coccidiosis.

-Young puppies are frequently infected with coccidia and often develop active Coccidiosis -- even puppies obtained from diligent professional breeders.
+Young puppies are frequently infected with coccidia and can develop active Coccidiosis -- even puppies obtained from diligent, professional breeders.
 Undeveloped immune systems make puppies more susceptible.
-Stress is the #1 Cause of Coccidia..... such as new owners, travel, weather changes, and unsanitary conditions are believed to activate infections in susceptible animals.
+Stress is the #1 Cause of Coccidia flare-ups..... such as new owners, travel, weather changes, and unsanitary conditions are believed to activate infections in susceptible animals.

 Symptoms in young dogs are universal: at some point around 2-3 months of age, an infected dog develops persistently loose stools.
 This diarrhea proceeds to stool containing liquid, thick mucus, and light colored fecal matter.
 As the infection progresses, spots of blood may become apparent in the stool, and sudden bowel movements may surprise both dog and owner alike.
 Coccidia infection is so common that any pup under 4 months old with these symptoms can almost surely be assumed to have coccidiosis.